ricardojoserf/MemorySnitcher/README.md

 To solve this, I decided to use dynamic API resolution by creating functions mimicking *GetModuleHandle* and *GetProcAddress*. *GetModuleHandle* returns the address of a loaded DLL given the library name (*LoadLibrary* works too but I would only use it if the DLL is not already loaded in the process) and *GetProcAddress* returns the address of a function given the DLL address and the function name.

-By walking the PEB, it is possible to get this functionality with custom implementations and using only functions in ntdll.dll:
+By walking the PEB, it is possible to do this using only functions in ntdll.dll:

 - Custom implementation of *GetProcAddress* requires only *NtReadVirtualMemory*